 “Having common mechanical skills will be greatly beneficial as an owner operator … Being prepared with tools and simple parts and having the knowledge to use all of them can save you hundreds and maybe even thousands.
-Fixing small things early yourself could prevent larger expensive repairs down the road.” – Jay Brockway (shown to the left)
+Furthermore, fixing small things early yourself could prevent larger expensive repairs down the road.” – Jay Brockway (shown to the left)

 And, a take on the skills needed from another current PTI owner operator:

 “I don’t think it’s as important to have mechanic skills than it is to have have an understanding of the mechanics itself.
 If you understand the make-up of the equipment you can explain your problem to someone more mechanically inclined.
 Therefore, you are more likely to avoid being ripped off.”